transfaeries/faebot-twitch/README.md

 # faebot-twitch
 Faebot AI chatbot for twitch

-- next steps
+### next steps
-- make sure docker and wsl and everything are working
+- ~~make sure docker and wsl and everything are working~~
-- port the AI functionality from faediscord
+- port the AI functionality from faediscord ✅
+- add on-the-fly prompt editing
+- deploy to fly.io